 Note that this isn't saying everyone can be an Albert Einstein or a Kobe Bryant.
 But you can get a lot closer than you think.

-After you adopt a mindset change, the important next steps are to actually apply the concepts to your work and continue believing it.
-We'll spend a lot more time below on how to use feedback to improve your studying.
+After you adopt a mindset change, the important steps are to apply the concepts to your work and continue believing in them.
+We'll spend a lot more time below explaining how to use feedback to improve your studying.

-For some fun examples, here's a well-known video by someone who learns to dance over a year, with focused practice:
+For some fun examples, here's a video of someone who learns to dance over a year with focused practice:

-If a year seems like a lot of time, here's a video by a dude who learns to kickflip in 5 hours.
+If a year seems like a lot of time, here's a video of a dude who learns to kickflip in a little more than five hours:

 The same thing applies to coursework.

 If you don't think you're naturally good at math, you can get better.

 If you've never been a natural writer, you can learn to write effectively.